gabotronix/underpass-docs/wireguard.md

 docker-compose up -d --force-recreate wireguard
 ```

 Please note that recreating the wireguard container may also change its peer configuration.
-Retrieve the new config by issuing the command:
+Retrieve the new config by issuing the command from SSH:
 ```
 docker exec wireguard cat /config/peer1/peer1.conf
 ```